xd2287/transformers/docs/source/en/model_doc/altclip.md

 performances on a bunch of tasks including ImageNet-CN, Flicker30k- CN, and COCO-CN.
 Further, we obtain very close performances with
 CLIP on almost all tasks, suggesting that one can simply alter the text encoder in CLIP for extended capabilities such as multilingual understanding.*

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [altclip](https://huggingface.co/models?other=altclip)

 ## Usage

 The usage of AltCLIP is very similar to the CLIP. the difference between CLIP is the text encoder.
 Note that we use bidirectional attention instead of casual attention